-When an MPA implementation supports handling out of order ULPDUs, the receive side TCP implementation SHOULD:
+When an MPA receive implementation and the MPA-aware receive side TCP implementation supports handling out of order ULPDUs, the TCP receive implementation SHOULD be enabled to:

-Pass incoming TCP segments to MPA as soon as they have been received and validated, even if not received in order.
+\ Pass incoming TCP segments to MPA as soon as they have been received and validated, even if not received in order.
 The TCP layer MUST have committed to keeping each segment before it can be passed to the MPA.
 This means that the segment must have passed the TCP, IP, and lower layer data integrity validation (i.e., checksum), must be in the receive window, must not be a duplicate, must be part of the same epoch (if timestamps are used to verify this) and any other checks required by TCP RFCs.
 The segment MUST NOT be passed to MPA more than once unless explicitly requested (see Section 9).

 This is not to imply that the data must be completely ordered before use.
-An implementation may accept out of order segments, SACK them [RFC2018], and pass them to the ULP when the reception of the segments needed to fill in the gaps arrive.
+An implementation may accept out of order segments, SACK them [RFC2018], and pass them to DDP when the reception of the segments needed to fill in the gaps arrive.
 Such an implementation can "commit" to the data early on, and will not overwrite it even if (or when) duplicate data arrives.
-MPA expects to utilize this "commit" to allow the passing of ULPDUs to the ULP when they arrive, independent of ordering.
+MPA expects to utilize this "commit" to allow the passing of ULPDUs to DDP when they arrive, independent of ordering.

-- Provide a mechanism to indicate the ordering of TCP segments as the sender transmitted them.
-One possible mechanism might be attaching the TCP sequence number to each segment. - Provide a mechanism to indicate when a given TCP segment (and the prior TCP stream) is complete.
+- \ Provide a mechanism to indicate the ordering of TCP segments as the sender transmitted them.
+One possible mechanism might be attaching the TCP sequence number to each segment. - \ Provide a mechanism to indicate when a given TCP segment (and the prior TCP stream) is complete.
 One possible mechanism might be to utilize the leading (left) edge of the TCP Receive Window.